fricas/fricas/src/doc/sphinx/source/install.rst

 We assume that you have installed all necessary prerequisittes.

-0. Change to a directory with enough (0.8 GB) free space
+0. Change to a directory with enough (0.8 GB) free space.

-1. Fetch sources
+1. Fetch sources.
    ::

       git clone --depth 1 https://github.com/fricas/fricas